bbatsov/batsov.com/_posts/2022-01-30-the-case-against-crypto.md

 - Crypto
 ---

-I've long been extremely skeptical of crypto, regardless of all the hype surrounding it, and me being surrounded by many people who are very passionate about it.
+I've long been extremely skeptical of crypto[^1], regardless of all the hype surrounding it, and me being surrounded by many people who are very passionate about it.
 Seems there's no shortage of believers in crypto and blockchain in the tech circles, and no shortage of people who are drawn to "get rich quick" schemes.
 I've been meaning to write a bit of thoughts on the subject for a while now,